 I always print clip cards and puzzles on cardstock so that we can reuse them each year without needing to reprint.
-They hold up well in the classroom when they need extra durability.
+They hold up well in the classroom – they need extra durability when little hands are at play!

 After laminating the cards (below), I cut along the black lines to separate the numbered snowmen from their buttons and made two piles of puzzles pieces: one of snowmen and one of buttons.